 To assure that the rooftop garden would blend in with the natural landscape, they used a pallet consisting almost exclusively of Rocky Mountain native plants.
-They planted native grasses like Great Basin wild rye and Idaho fescue, shrubs like wax current and green rabbitbrush, perennials like Western yarrow, sticky geranium and a handful of different varieties of penstemon.
+They planted native grasses like Bluebunch wheatgrass and Idaho fescue, shrubs like black sage and green rabbitbrush, perennials like Western yarrow, sticky geranium and a handful of different varieties of penstemon.
 Sedum, the most common and controversial rooftop plant, didn’t make the cut.

-With weight being the biggest issue for rooftop gardens, they choose to go with a Hydrotech Living Roof system, which kept things well within local weight codes.
+With weight being the biggest issue for rooftop gardens, they chose to go with a Hydrotech Living Roof system (see: sidebar), which kept things well within local weight codes.
 So for the mere cost of just $13 a square-foot to install, the once ugly roof has become resplendent.

 “It’s a success story.
 It’s really done well,” Kelley said.
 “We can now go out with confidence and know that this works and it offers a lot of benefits.
 Heck, if you can grow it on a roof at this elevation, you can pretty much grow it anywhere.”